Body

 Info Sessions

 Want to learn more about the Master of Energy Transition and Sustainability before applying?
 Join us for an info session webinar hosted by Michael Wong and Julia Morgan, director/s of METS at Rice University.
-Check our events calendar for details.

 Apply Now

 After you've reviewed the program and application requirements, you are ready to begin your application to Rice University.
+The Fall 2025 Application Deadline is February 15, 2025.

 Contact Us